MohiuddinRU/Sample-UI-Design/README.md

 # Sample-UI-Design
-This is a project contains two sample layouts.
-Further functionality to the layout any time.
+This project contains two sample layouts.
+Further functionality to the layout will be added sooner.